Tanndev/Maelstrom/documentation/rules.md

 ### Creating a Character
 It's important to take the time to flesh out your [character](#characters)'s backstory and personality before you even start considering the numbers on you character sheet.
 Having an interesting character design before you start will make it a lot easier to pick out an interesting and varied selection of traits, backgrounds, and flaws.

 Try to resist the urge to "min-max" your character and, instead, select the traits that most fit the personality and history of your character.
-Even if your character is going to be primarily a gunslinger, consider putting a couple dots in Crafting to reflect their sculpting hobby, or some dots in Law and Academics from back when they dropped out of law school.
+Even if your character is going to be primarily a gunslinger, consider putting a couple dots in Artistry to reflect their sculpting hobby, or some dots in Law and Academics from back when they dropped out of law school.
 Remember, your storyteller will be able to weave those sorts of backgrounds into story hooks and challenges, but only if you have the traits to actually face them.
 Because of this, diverse and varied characters make the game more fun for everyone.

 Once you're ready to sit down and start filling out a character sheet, you'll go through a few steps:
 1. [Choose your backgrounds](#choose-backgrounds)